DeeZee-glitch/HappyNewYear2026/README.md

 ## 📝 License

 This project is open source and available for personal use.
-Feel free to modify and customize it for your birthday celebrations!
+Feel free to modify and customize it for your New Year celebrations!

 ## 🙏 Acknowledgements